SiLab-Bonn/basil/firmware/modules/tlu/README.rst

  6. All selected trigger inputs (TRIGGER) are ORed
  7. All selected trigger veto inputs (TRIGGER_VETO) are ORed (all veto inputs are enabled by default!)
  8. If TRIGGER_LOW_TIMEOUT_ERROR_COUNTER in TLU handshake mode is not 0, the busy signal might be broken.
- 9. If TLU_TRIGGER_ACCEPT_ERROR_COUNTER in TLU handshake mode is not 0, the TLU might be not configured properly or is in a weird state.
+ 9. If TLU_TRIGGER_ACCEPT_ERROR_COUNTER in TLU handshake mode is not 0, the TLU might be not configured properly (must be in handshake mode) or short pulses are appearing on the trigger line.
+Possible solution is to increase TRIGGER_HANDSHAKE_ACCEPT_WAIT_CYCLES.

 TRIGGER_MODE:
  1. 0 = normal trigger mode